-Empty for decades, people report feeling a penetrating eeriness when they visit the site.
-There are multiple buildings, and even mysterious tunnels that connect many of them underground.
+Empty for decades, people have reported feeling a penetrating eeriness when they visit the site.
+There are multiple buildings at the site and even mysterious tunnels that connect many of them underground.

-According to Travelzoo, "Visitors claim to see a mother crying for her child on the sixth and eighth floors while others have reported hearing the voices of kids playing in the children’s ward or seeing bright orbs near the main entrance."
+"Visitors claim to see a mother crying for her child on the sixth and eighth floors while others have reported hearing the voices of kids playing in the children’s ward or seeing bright orbs near the main entrance," reads one report on the Travelzoo website.
 Likewise, other reports note that the tunnels below are filled with lonely voices and cries.

-Now, a company called Tranquille Farm Fresh offers tours at the site.
-Last year, the abandoned sanatorium was turned into a creepy escape room for Halloween.
+Now, a company called Tranquille Farm Fresh operates on the site and has given tours in past years (their 2020 and 2021 seasons have been cancelled due to COVID-19).
+In 2018, the abandoned sanatorium was turned into a creepy escape room for Halloween.
 The "Escape from Padova" took place in the abandoned tunnels below the sanatorium and offered one hour of heart-pounding terror in the dark.